-My delivery to Proctor & Gamble brought me to Shippensburg.
+My delivery to Proctor & Gamble brought me to Shippensburg, PA.
 A college town in the Cumberland Valley just a hop, skip and a jump from Baltimore and DC., one that had always eluded me.
-Unlike the majority of the trucks coming in and out of the massive distribution center, I wasn’t shipping anything today, just delivering an empty trailer for Convoy.
+Unlike the majority of the trucks coming in and out of the massive distribution center, I wasn’t shipping anything today, just delivering an empty trailer for Convoy, a billion-dollar trucking startup, that recently offered power-only.

 The weather was flawless and my timing was perfect.
-There was no rain and I arrived just in time for a huge parade.
+There was no rain and I arrived just in time for a huge parade – their biggest of the year.

 The 32nd Annual Halloween Parade was just about to kick-off – chockfull of costumed characters, H.S. marching bands and yes big rigs.
 As I drove into the quaint, picturesque town, I noticed the entire King Street sidewalk lined with lawn chairs and blankets.
 To this southern PA borough, it was their gala event of the year and I definitely wasn’t going to drive past it.